-c) British Columbia Mining Exploration Tax Credits ("BCMETC") Claim
+• British Columbia Mining Exploration Tax Credits ("BCMETC") Claim

-The Company has calculated the amount of the BCMETC claim as receivable on the assumption that the Company will receive the full BCMETC claim similar to refunds claimed and received in previous years.
-The Company anticipates the receipt of a refund for the BCMETC claim in the upcoming year and considers the entire amount collectible.
+The Company has, in past fiscal years, recorded the amount of the BCMETC claims as receivable on the assumption that it will receive the full BCMETC claim similar to refunds claimed and received in previous years.
 However, if the amount is reviewed by taxation authorities, reductions in the amounts recoverable are possible.
 Such outcomes are not possible to predict in advance.